-Chicken is always something I can rely on to satisfy.
-This honey glazed version with lemons and olives is simple to make and pleases everyone.
+This honey glazed chicken with lemons and olives is simple to make and pleases everyone.
+Perfect for a special dinner, I especially love it in the Fall.

 This is an updated post from 2015.